 What You Can Do about High Blood Pressure

-Age and other Risk Factors
+Hypertension Risk Factors

 Healthy Lifestyle Choices to Reduce Risk of Hypertension

-Individuals at risk of high blood pressure may be advised to follow the Dietary Approaches to Stop Hypertension diet to lower their blood pressure.
+Individuals at risk of high blood pressure may be advised to follow the Dietary Approaches to Stop Hypertension (DASH) diet to lower their blood pressure.
 The DASH diet is rich in fruits and vegetables and low in saturated fat and sodium.
 Studies show that the DASH diet can help lower your blood pressure.

-Keeping up with regular health appointments is also important, especially if you have a chronic condition like diabetes.
+Keeping up with regular health appointments is important, especially if you have a chronic condition like diabetes.
 Remember that high blood pressure rarely shows symptoms, so following a healthy lifestyle can help to lower your risk.

 Find a Nutrition Expert